This is me

 The journey was hard, but I found a job that allowed me time to study and got a loan to pay for the course.
 I began my own therapy thinking ‘I’m okay, I’m only doing this as a course requirement.
 I already know myself well enough.’
 I was very wrong about that.

 What I discovered was another me, one that had been suppressed, ignored and generally kept quiet.
-I didn’t like all the parts of myself that were unearthed but owning them makes me more resilient.
-I came to realise that without integrating all those parts, even the parts I found uncomfortable, that I would never become what I wanted to be because too much of my time was spent trying to keep parts of myself buried.
+I didn’t like all the parts of myself that were unearthed but owning them makes me more resilient and more confident.
+I came to realise that without integrating all those parts, even the parts I found uncomfortable, that I would never be comfortable being myself because too much of my time was spent trying to keep parts of myself hidden and buried.

 Since training as a counsellor, I have come to feel it more and more as a calling.
 Through continued study and training, by a greater understanding of how I work, by building my confidence and resilience and by learning to be comfortable with myself, I have worked hard to become as useful as I can be to my clients.
 I use this knowledge to be good at what I now do; to help others find out who they are and how to use that knowledge to their advantage.